Arlen22/TiddlyServer/README.md

     "username": "",
     "password": "",
     "host": "127.0.0.1",
-    "port": 8080
+    "port": 8080,
+    "backupDirectory": "backup"
 }
 ```
-If not specified, username and password are not set, and types, host and port are set to the values above.
+If not specified, backupDirectory, username and password are not set, and types, host and port are set to the values above.
 Tree must be specified.

+All relative folder paths in this file are resolved relative to the directory the file is in.

 Tree is an object and its children may be either object or string.
 If a child value is a string, it refers to a path that will be loaded for that alias.
 If it is an object, it is a sub tree.